 Dr. McPherson married Ethel Alberta Lunman on the 10th of January, 1921 in York, Ontario.
 She was born on the 5th of January, 1895 in Cushendall, Ontario, (near Kingston) the daughter of Albert Lunman and the former Ellen Potter.
 Mrs. McPherson was 1 of 8 children.
 Her father died when she was about 5 years old.
 Mrs. McPherson enlisted in World War I on the 2nd of February, 1916 in Toronto, Ontario.
 On her Officer’s Enlistment her rank is listed as N.S.
 (Nursing Sister).
 Her occupation is listed as nurse.
 Her address at the time, was 491 Barrie St., in Kingston.

-Dr. McPherson was a member of the Kent Lodge No. 274 A.F. & A.M. and a past president of the Blenheim Rotary Club.
+Dr. McPherson was a member of the Kent Lodge No. 274 A.F. & A.M. and a past President of the Blenheim Rotary Club.
 He was a member of the Kent Medical Society and the Ontario Medical Association.
+He belonged the Royal Canadian Legion, Branch 185 in Blenheim.

 Dr. and Mrs. McPherson had two children, Alexander Hugh McPherson who was born in 1922 in Chatham and a daughter, Jean Louise (McPherson) Britton.